 (Eg, Boletus, Cantharellus.)
 Nausea, vomiting, and diarrhea occur shortly after ingestion.
 Fatalities are rare.

 (Coprinus species.)
 Disulfiram-like sensitivity to alcohol may persist for several days.
-Toxicity is characterized by flushing, ...
+Toxicity is ...